-His sound was always upbeat, and he could rock with the best, as demonstrated on early compositions “Live” and “Listen, Listen.”
+He could rock with the best, as demonstrated on early compositions “Live” and “Listen, Listen.”
 But he was much more than a rocker.

 Recording his songs at first with his band Merry-Go-Round, which he fronted, he soon signed a multi-record solo deal.
 He played all the instruments on his three solo albums, the first of which was entitled “Emitt Rhodes.”

 In Rhodes’ few interviews in later years, he spoke of the pressure to fulfill a three-year, six-album deal.
 It resulted in burn out.
 He returned to the recording studio in 1980 to make “Isn’t it So?”, a single which went unreleased for years.
 It is a masterpiece of jazzy elegance.

 Mentions of “morals,” “sin,” “evil,” “prayer,” “the Lord,” “angels” and “God in heaven” are scattered throughout his morality-infused lyrics and set into an incredible musical presentation.
 For him, life is never trivialized and romantic love is not reduced to silly love songs.
 Yet, far from somber or depressing, his music is always engaging, thought-provoking and upbeat.

 “’Till the Day After” is a perfect example of the intense nature of Rhodes’ poetic worldview.
 In it, he tells of careless living and how we must all eventually face life’s realities.
 “They never learn,” is his lament throughout the song:

 Oh, no one is thinking